It is sort of a puzzle and also a lyrical piece. In the sense of world statement, it’s a dark, futuristic view of an immigration apocalypse.

 The tightly written novella describes her journey into the land of Anglos and how alien the world appears to her.
 She has trepidatious episodes, and in the end we are left to figure what has exactly happened to her.
 No place names are used, which makes the reading minimal and fresh.

-PS- update: my latest take on “verse” as used in the book is “to be seen” or “to see oneself.”
+PS- update: my latest take on the Spanish word “verse” as used in the book is “to be seen” or a reflexive verb using se, as in “to see oneself.”
 Call it an educated guess.